fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Solutionism Trap
 ^^^^^^^^^^^^^^^^^^^^

-This trap occurs when data scientists assume that the best solution to a problem involves technology, and fail to recognize other possible solutions outside of this realm.
-One area where this manifests in is within contexts in which the definition "fairness" changes or is dependent on a political context.
+This trap occurs when data scientists assume that the best solution to a problem involves technology, and fail to recognize other possible solutions outside of this realm.One area where this manifests in is within contexts in which the definition "fairness" changes or is dependent on a political context.

 Example: consider the problem of internet connectivity in rural communities.
 An example of the solutionism trap is assuming that by using data science to study internet speed in a given region, policies and deals can be arranged to reduce the price of internet access.
 However, if there are additional socioeconomic problems within a community, for example lack of education, infrastructure, information technology and health services, then an algorithmic solution purely focused on internet speed will fail to meaningfully address the needs of the community.

 The Ripple Effect Trap
 ^^^^^^^^^^^^^^^^^^^^^^

 Selbst et al. [#4]_ define this as a "failure to understand how the insertion of technology into an existing social system changes the behaviors and embedded values of the pre-existing system".

 Example 1:

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^

 This trap occurs when implementing an algorithmic solution that fails to take into account the social dimensions associated to fairness in a situation.
 These dimensions include "procedurality", "contextuality" and "contestability".
 Such dimensions can often not be resolved via a purely mathematical framework.

 Example:

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^

-This trap occurs when data scientists fail to understand how reusing a model or algorithm that is designed for one specific social context, may not necessarily apply to a different social context.
+This trap occurs when data scientists fail to understand how reusing a model or algorith that is designed for one specific social context, may not necessarily apply to a different social context.
 Reusing an algorithmic solution and failing to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences if the algorithm is used to determine the fate of an individual.

 Example: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
 An intuitive yet important difference between both context is the difference in skills required to succeed in both industries.
-A slightly more subtle difference is the demographic differences in genders attracted to each context, resulting from wording in job postings, social constructs and the male-female ratio of successful applicants in each field.
+A slightly more subtle difference is the demographic differences in gender attraction to each of the industries, resulting from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.

 The Framing Trap
 ^^^^^^^^^^^^^^^^

-This trap occurs when data scientists fail to consider the full picture surrounding a particular social context when designing and implementing a machine learning model in which the outcome involves enforcing decisions that will impact a person or group of people.
+This trap occurs when data scientists fail to consider the full picture surrounding a particular social context when abstracting a social problem, and implementing an algorithm in which the outcome involves enforcing decisions that will impact a person or group of people.

+The authors define three main frames:

+1. The algorithmic frame: these are choices made when abstracting a problem in the form of representations (data) and labelling (outcome).
+In this frame an algorithm is evaluated based on properties of output in relation to input.
+Examples of these properties include accuracy and generalizability to data the model did not train on.
+Fairness is typically not evaluated in this frame.

+2. The data frame: this frame request to the content of input and output of the algorithm ('data') whether in the form of abstractions, or outcomes.
+This additional frame allows us to question the inherent (un)fairness present in input and output data.

+3. The sociotechnical frame: this frame recognizes that a machine learning model is part of the interaction between people and technology, and thus any social components of this interaction need to be modelled accordingly.

 Example 1: assessing and recommending eligibility for mortgage approval based on factors such as income, credit score, employment and education, and failing to consider